dcarachi/sc-bed-finalproject-dcarachi/README.md

   - **client**: Directory for front-end client.
 Currently empty.
 - **docker**: Docker files for the PHP-FPM base image.
 The PHP version used is 8.3.
 - **support**: Directory for support files:
-  - **db.sql**: SQL DDL and DML statements used to create the Kahuna DB.
+  - **db.sql**: SQL DDL and DML statements used to create the Kahuna database.
-  - **db.vuerd.json**: A physical ERD documenting the Kahuna DB schema.
+  - **db.vuerd.json**: A physical Entity Relationship Diagram (ERD) documenting the Kahuna database schema.
   - **KahunaApp.postman_collection.json**: Postman tests used for the Kahuna back-end API testing.
   - **Test.postman_collection.json**: Postman environment variables used for the Kahuna API tests.
   - **mswd-final-project.pdf**: Document describing the Kahuna final project assignment problem statement and requirements.